cairo-book/cairo-book/src/ch02-02-data-types.md

 ## Data Types

-Every value in Cairo is of a certain *data type*, which tells Cairo what kind of data is being specified so it knows how to work with that data.
-We’ll look at two data type subsets: scalar and compound.
+Every value in Cairo is of a certain *data type*, which tells Cairo what kind of data is being specified so it knows how to work with that data. his section covers two subsets of data types: scalars and compounds.

 Keep in mind that Cairo is a *statically typed* language, which means that it must know the types of all variables at compile time.
-The compiler can usually infer what type we want to use based on the value and how we use it.
+The compiler can usually infer the desired type based on the value and its usage.
 In cases when many types are possible, we can use a cast method where we specify the desired output type.

 ```Rust